 Need Legal Advice?
 Contact a Malpractice Attorney

 If you or a loved one has been injured due to medical errors caused by a doctor’s or nurse’s burnout, the medical malpractice lawyer at the Law Office of Kelley J. Johnson is here to help.
-We have more than 15 years of litigation experience and the knowledge and skills needed to investigate possible medical mistakes.
+We have nearly 20 years of litigation experience and the knowledge and skills needed to investigate possible medical mistakes.
 Please call us now for a free case evaluation.